 South Florida’s Verde Market goes green in a big way.
 Believing that there is more to sustainability than recycling alone, the market sells plant-based, organic and waste-free products in bulk.
 These include soaps, body lotions, shampoos, beauty products, coffees, teas and spices.
 “We only sell products that we believe in,” the owners say.

 Rain Tree Mercantile claims it’s Melbourne’s most eclectic shop for locally produced gourmet foods and specialty gifts.
 Offerings include hot sauce, seasoning, wine and craft beer.
 You’ll also find various items like clothing, jewelry, quilts and more.

 The bottom line

-The diversity of small businesses in Florida is as diverse as the state’s population.
-And many of these businesses — from Barnie’s Coffee & Tea Co. in Winter Park to Rain Tree Mercantile in Melbourne — benefited from the $23.3 billion in sales racked up during last year’s Small Business Saturday, sponsored by American Express.
+The range of small businesses in Florida is as diverse as the state’s population.
+And many of these businesses — from Barnie’s Coffee & Tea Co. in Winter Park to Rain Tree Mercantile in Melbourne — benefited from the $17.9 billion in sales racked up during last year’s Small Business Saturday, sponsored by American Express.